 It seems all manner of wrong to allow large corporations onto protected public lands while banning all other members of the public from access; perhaps my abject failure to understand such intricacies of domestic policy could explain why I don’t work in government.

-It turns out that the Darlingtonia sites around 8 Dollar Mountain are amongst the finest in Oregon.
-While the more famous sites around the Darlingtonia Wayside in Florence are slipping into oblivion (thanks to vegetative succession presumably spurred on by years of fire surpression and nearby human development), the sites around $8 Mountain have proven either more resilient or better protected.
+It turns out that the Darlingtonia sites around 8 Dollar Mountain are among the finest in Oregon.
+While the more famous sites around the Darlingtonia Wayside in Florence are slipping into oblivion (thanks to vegetative succession presumably spurred on by years of fire suppression and nearby human development), the sites around $8 Mountain have proven either more resilient or better protected.